WHAT IS A SUPERYACHT MEDICAL EVACUATION?

 When the very first call comes in to MedAire following a medical emergency, we remotely assess the patient, swiftly directing you to equipment and specific pouches for medicines, to enable you to improve the patient’s outcome.

-Having decided that the patient requires urgent attention on shore, we may help by sourcing relevant emergency service numbers, organising or helping to arrange ground transportation, corresponding with the hospital to make arrangements for the incoming patient and anything that assists in enabling you within the evacuation process.
+Having decided that the patient requires urgent attention on shore, we may help by sourcing relevant emergency service numbers, corresponding with the hospital to make arrangements for the incoming patient and anything that assists in enabling you within the evacuation process.

-In general, MedAire don’t arrange the local paramedic or emergency services to attend your vessel, as this can complicate situations.
+In general, MedAire don’t arrange the local paramedic, heli-evac or other emergency services to attend your vessel, as these types of services need to be in direct communication with the vessel.

 As our reach is global, we may also have the ability to leverage local International SOS/MedAire Assistance Centres, to help the case run more smoothly, for example sending a nurse to liaise with staff and ensure that appropriate care is being given within the facility.